ZhensongQian/spark-hive-udf/README.md

 * wait for the Python process to deserialize the data, run the UDF on it, reserialize the data, and send it back.

-By contrast, a Hive UDF, whether written in Scala or Java, can be executed in the Executor JVM, _even if the DataFrame logic is in Python_.
+By contrast, a Hive UDF, whether written in Scala or Java, can be *executed in the Executor JVM*, _even if the DataFrame logic is in Python_.

-There's really only one drawback: a Hive UDF _must_ be invoked via SQL.
+There's really only one drawback: a Hive UDF _must_ be *invoked via SQL*.
 You can't call it as a function from the DataFrame API.

 ## Building